 But what is common among the experience of all addicts is changes in the brain as a result of chemicals or behaviors.
 Whether or not the brain is predisposed to addiction is still being argued.
 But most scientists agree that when some people experience a sense of euphoria, pleasure or ease as a result of drugs or behaviors …. and that persons continues the behavior…they can start to change the brain over time.

 In particular, many drugs affects the ‘reward circuit’ of the brain by releasing dopamine.
 This system controls the ability to feel pleasure, and motivates a person to repeat the action that cause pleasure.
-Simply put, the brain of an addict changes over time and makes self control and the ability to resist intense impulses (cravings) very, very difficult.
+Simply put, the brain of an addict changes over time and makes self-control and the ability to resist intense impulses (cravings) very, very difficult.

 This type of alteration of the brain is most obvious in drug use, when neurotransmitters (the chemical messengers between brain cells) triggered by drugs either:

-1. activate nerve cells to send abnormal messages
+- Activating nerve cells to send abnormal messages.

-Again, we don’t really know what causes addiction.
+We don’t really know what causes addiction.
 Addiction is a complex disease that affects the physical brain, the psychological mind, and the spiritual self.
-But scientists look to two major standout reasons for addiction:
+But scientists look to three major standout reasons for addiction:

-1. Biology (nature) – Addiction is in the genes.
+1. Biology (nature): Addiction is thought to be influenced somewhat by genes.
 Genetics make some people more vulnerable to addiction than others.
 Moreover, the presence of some sort of mental disorder may influence risk for addiction.

 - attitudes and beliefs